dhruvshah8/Golf-GUI-Card-Game/README.md

 ## Features

 **1. Customizability**
+  * modular code design through effective code architecture
-  * because of modular code, the user is able to change appearance by changing the backgorund colour of the game as well as player display names in the option panell
+  * the user is able to change appearance of the by changing the backgorund colour as well as player display names in the option panel

+**2. Scoring & Logic**
-Scoring - using an algorithm it calculates each players score with the distinct scoring rules of the game
+  * using a custom algorithm to calculates each players score with the distinct scoring rules of the game
+  * Logic: keep track over which player's turn it is along with objects to verify player moves as valid or not
+  * Player move validation displayed to user through error message box

+**3. UI/UX**
+  * Sleep graphical user interface (GUI) hard coded
-Sleep desing and easy to use interace resulting in good user experience - done through unit testing
+  * Easy to use user experience through simple design and very clear objectives and instructions
+  * Unit Tested to imrpove any bugs and overall user experience

-Score Page
+**4. Score Page**
+  * Allows the users to see both players scores
+  * Keeps track of past games and the overall winners
-  allows user to see both player scores allows user to restart the game
+  * Allow the player to restart the game and start a new round

 ## Challenges

-Some challneges were keeping track of the players cards and cordiating it with the image that displayed to comabt this an array was used store the Int value of their card which can help in calculating score and each number corresponded with an image name - using an algorithm to link an Int value with an Image to display to the user
+Some challenges I faced in this large project was firstly keeping track of which cards the players had.
+As the player is constantly swapping cards with the deck and discard pile, it was quite difficult to keep track of what card they have as well as change the image the user see regarding their card.
+To tackle this challenge, I created public arrays to store the values of the cards in the discard pile, the deck, as well as both players.
+Thus I was able to interchange and coordinate the position of all 52 cards in the game.
+Furthermore, to change the pictures the user sees, each card was associated with an <Int> value which was then corresponded to an image in the Assets.

+Through this project I was able to get a strong understanding of objects, classes and methods.
+However I still had a lot more to learn as you can see in my next steps.

 ## Next Steps

-Currently all the code in emobied into one class however to imrpove the modularity of the code to allow for more people to contribute on it and have maore customizability, next step would be to split it into multiple classes with objects that are called when ever they are needed.
-Rather than one class with a lot of methods in it, this will help with the games performace.
+Currently all the code in embodied into one file with all of the classes, however to improve the readability and functionality of the code, it should be divided up into multiple files and more use of custom objects.

+This can help more people  contribute to the code due to the readability of it and have more customizability and overall improve the performance of the game.